SEN (Special Educational Needs)

 How we check that a child is making progress and how we keep parents informed

 We work hard to maintain good home/school links.
-We have a regular newsletter with general news about the school.
+We have a fortnightly newsletter with general news about the school.
 We have three parent consultation evenings per year (in the Autumn term, Spring term and Summer term.)
 Parents also receive an annual written report about their child’s progress.

 Every term the Assessment leader and SENCO meet with each class teacher to monitor each child’s progress and assess the success of strategies and interventions.
 These meetings are called ‘Pupil Progress Meetings.’